-In 2017 Ella was awarded a (Rising Star) Teaching Fellowship by the University and has twice been nominated for a Students’ Union Teaching Award.
+In 2017 Ella was awarded a (Rising Star) Teaching Fellowship by the University and has been nominated for a Student Union/Vice Chancellor Best Lecturer Award on four separate occasions.
 Ella’s teaching specialisms include narrative, cultural and convict criminology along with expertise in the the theory and practice of creative arts interventions in criminal justice settings.

 Ella is a funded member of the University of Sheffield CRIMVOL international criminal justice voluntary sector research network, where she contributes specialist knowledge of arts organisations in the criminal justice sector.
-She has recently completed work on an evaluation of a music programme run by Birmingham Youth Offending Service, and is currently part of the research team for a Ministry of Justice funded evaluation of a fashion project in the women’s estate.
+She has been part of research teams for an evaluation of a music programme run by Birmingham Youth Offending Service, and for a Ministry of Justice funded evaluation of a fashion project in the women’s estate.

 Before joining Bath Spa, Ella worked for over a decade as a freelance creative writing facilitator in the prison estate in England and Wales and she brings this practical knowledge and expertise to her teaching and research.

-- BA Creative Writing and Publishing
+- BA, Creative Writing and Publishing

-- MA Advanced Theatre Practice.
+- MA, Advanced Theatre Practice.

-- Associate Fellow of the Higher Education Academy.
+- Fellow of the Higher Education Academy